kgsws/kgdoom/manual/readme.md

   - Used on projectiles.
 Projectile will bounce off walls.
 - `__mobjBounce`
   - Used on projectiles.
 Projectile will bounce off other mobjs and do no damage to them.
+- `skyExplode`
+  - Used on projectiles.
+Projectile will explode instead of being removed upon touching the sky.
+- `cantUseLines`
+  - This mobj can't activate lines using `use` action.
+- `cantBumpLines`
+  - This mobj can't activate lines using `bump` action.
 - `__Monster`
   - Flag combination of `__isMonster`, `__countKill`, `__solid` and `__shootable`
 - `__Projectile`